Ian MacKaye: Youth

-Ian MacKaye was born in Washington, D.C. on April 16, 1962, and grew up in the Glover Park neighborhood of Washington, D.C.
-His father was a writer for the Washington Post, first as a White House reporter, then as a religion specialist; the senior MacKaye remains active with the socially progressive St. Stephen's Episcopal Church.
+Ian MacKaye was born in Washington, D.C., on April 16, 1962, and grew up in the Glover Park neighborhood of Washington, D.C.
+His father was a writer for the Washington Post, first as a White House reporter, then as a religion specialist; the senior MacKaye remained active with the socially progressive St. Stephen's Episcopal Church until his death in 2023.
 In his capacities as a journalist in the White House Press Corps, MacKaye's father was in the presidential motorcade when John F. Kennedy was killed in 1963.
-Mackaye's paternal grandmother was Dorothy Cameron Disney Mackaye.
+MacKaye's paternal grandmother was Dorothy Cameron Disney MacKaye.
 She worked with Paul Popenoe on marriage advice columns and was a member of the Cosmopolitan Club.
 His grandfather was Milton MacKaye, also a magazine writer as well as an executive with the Office of War Information.
 According to MacKaye's longtime friend, singer Henry Rollins, MacKaye's parents "raised their kids in a tolerant, super-intellectual, open-minded atmosphere."

 MacKaye first learned to play piano as a child.
 He eventually took lessons, but quit when his mother placed him in a more academic environment.
 He first attempted guitar at around ten due to inspirations such as Jimi Hendrix, but again he quit when he was unable to understand the connection between piano and guitar.

-MacKaye listened to many types of music, but was especially fond of mainstream hard rock such as Ted Nugent and Queen before discovering punk music in 1979 when he saw The Cramps perform at nearby Georgetown University.
+MacKaye listened to many types of music, but was especially fond of mainstream hard rock such as Ted Nugent and Queen.
+MacKaye was introduced to punk rock in November 1978 when a group of his friends, including future filmmaker Jem Cohen, lent him early British punk records such as Sex Pistols' Never Mind the Bollocks, Here's the Sex Pistols and Generation X's Generation X. On February 4, 1979, MacKaye attended his first punk concert, watching The Cramps perform at nearby Georgetown University.
 He was particularly influenced by the California hardcore scene.
 MacKaye looked up to hardcore bands like Bad Brains and Black Flag and was childhood friends with Henry Garfield (who later changed his name to Henry Rollins).